-Over the course of 4 days, two-person teacher teams will build their own 3D printers, capable of printing most of its own components, to take back to school for student use and reproduction.
+Over the course of 4 days, teachers will work in teams of two to build their own 3D printers, capable of printing most of its own components, to take back to school for student use and reproduction.
 This is cutting edge technology delivered by the developers from 3D4EDU, research scientists from Michigan Tech and experts in the field.
 NEW: If you are unable to find a partner you may register as a single and we will attempt to match you up.
 Simply make note of this on your application form.

 It is suggested that each team be made up of a science teacher and a career/technology or art educator, but the workshop is open to all K-12 teachers.
 Teacher teams will also participate in the development and design of curriculum and brainstorm potential STEM integration of the Athena printer.
 Participants should have working knowledge and abilities with hand tool assembly and be able to follow written directions and diagrams independently.
 If your only experience in assembly is IKEA furniture, you may need a partner who is more mechanically inclined.